Yeasir0032/Discord-Clone/README.md

 # Discord Clone

 Welcome to the Discord Clone built with Next.js!
-This project aims to replicate the functionality and design of the popular communication platform Discord using Next.js framework.
+This project aims to replicate the functionality and design of the popular communication platform Discord using the Next.js framework.

 ![Demo photo](https://utfs.io/f/ff27ddb0-dadb-426a-b064-72d8dd3b85df-w4d8p.png)